persapiens/Course/Workshops/CM.md

 * When launching the VM, you may be asked which network to bridge off of, you can use the same interface as the "wireless" network, usually option 1.

-* Inside the node machine, run `ifconfig` and note the second ip address listed.
+* Inside the VM, run `ifconfig` and note the second ip address listed.

 #### Setting up ssh keys